 “It’s a little bit scary that they speak of violence and committing murder in open forums,” he said.
 “I guess we realize that terrorists come in all forms and fashions.”

-During his presentation, Tom Jones made assertions about “training centers” operated by the Muslim Brotherhood in the United States since the early 1980s digressed into an open discussion about mosques in Winston-Salem and the surrounding area, including Annoor Islamic Center in Clemmons.
+During his presentation, Tom Jones made assertions about “training centers” operated by the Muslim Brotherhood in the United States since the early 1980s digressed into a wide-ranging discussion about mosques in Winston-Salem and the surrounding area, including Annoor Islamic Center in Clemmons.

 “They’re already operating a madrassah there,” Jones said.
 “That all happened under the radar.
 The way I understand that that mosque happened is they had an American guy, a white guy buy that property.
 It was supposed to be a church.
 Guess what?
 He sold it to some Muslims to build a mosque there.
 Now they’re operating a madrassah.”